z3vxo/z3vxo.github.io/_posts/2026-06-30-red-team-infra.md

 This gives us two things:

 1. A trusted front for our redirector.
-Instead of the beacon calling out directly to our redirector, it calls out to a CDN URL, which is just a CNAME pointing back to our domain.
-The defender sees traffic going to *.cloudfront.net or *.azurefd.net, not to anything we own.
+Instead of the beacon calling out directly to our redirector, it calls out to a CDN, which then forwards the request to the redirector.
+The defender sees traffic going to *.cloudfront.net or *.azurefd.net which is incredibly common, and not to anything we own.

 2. Clean IPs.
 The IPs the beacon is actually hitting belong to the CDN provider, sitting inside trusted cloud ranges.
-No sketchy ASN, no 2 day old VPS IP — just infrastructure that looks completely legitimate.
+No sketchy ASN, no 2 day old VPS IP, just infrastructure that looks completely legitimate.

 so now the architecture looks like this